On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: On morphisms killing weights and the relation to weight complexes

 \item Still we would certainly prefer to use some "classical" cohomology of motives instead.
 We try to describe the corresponding picture here.

-First we recall that for motives over a field the (Chow-)weight filtrations for \'etale and singular cohomology (with rational coefficients) for (motives of) varieties differ from Deligne's ones only by a shift; see Remark 2.4.3 of \cite{bws} and Proposition 2.5.1 of \cite{bmm}; a natural analogue of this statement for motives over varieties was established in \cite{brelmot}.
+First we recall that for motives over a field the (Chow-)weight filtrations for \'etale and singular cohomology (with rational coefficients) for (motives of) varieties differ from Deligne's ones only by a shift; see Remark 2.4.3 of \cite{bws} and Proposition 4.3.1 of \cite{bkl}.
 Moreover, the weights of \'etale (co)homology conjecturally "detect weights" of $\q$-linear motives over an arbitrary base; see Proposition 3.3.1(4) of \cite{bmm}.
 Yet this does not imply that \'etale (or singular) cohomology detects whether a morphism of motives kills certain weights; in particular, note that a non-zero morphism of Chow motives can certainly yield zero on cohomology.
 One can only hope that composing a "long" chain of motivic morphisms that kill certain weights in \'etale cohomology necessarily yields a morphism that kills weights in a certain range (in the sense of our definition).
 The situation is somewhat better for mixed Tate motives (see Remark \ref{rdwss}(2) below).

 \item On the other hand, singular and \'etale cohomology of motives conjecturally detects whether a given motif is without weights $m,\dots,n$ (cf. Theorem 1.11 of \cite{wildn}); Wildeshaus has also established several non-conjectural cases of this statement unconditionally (see Theorem 3.4 of \cite{wildn} and Theorem 1.13(d) of \cite{wildshim}).